SCOLIOSIS & PROVING DISABILITY

 Your RFC is the medical finding of what you can physically do in a work setting, after taking into account all of your symptoms.
 Jobs require you to either sit, stand or walk.
 They may also require bending over and climbing stairs.
 Some jobs

 The RFC includes both your physical and mental limits.
 For example, the SSA will define your ability to sit, stand, walk, and lift.
 They will also determine how long you can perform these activities during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
-Find out more about how the SSA defines work.
+Find out how the SSA defines work.

 WHAT EVIDENCE PROVES YOUR RFC FOR SCOLIOSIS?

 You also have the option to have a Residual Functional Capacity form filled out by your treating doctor.
-Your treating doctor knows more about your scoliosis than anyone.
+Your treating doctor knows more about your health than anyone.
 They can document the impact pain is having on your ability to work.

 OTHER EVIDENCE THAT PROVES YOUR RFC